 You’ve just been paid by a client and that money is burning a hole in your bank account!
 You have a list as long as your arm of things you want to buy, for yourself or your business and, joy of joys, there’s enough in the bank to knock one of them off that list.
 Yippee! … A few days later a bill drops on the doormat.
 You realise you can’t pay it because there’s not enough in the bank account!

 Or, consider this scenario:

 Your business is growing rapidly as you’ve recently taken on some bigger clients.
 You’re feeling successful and this has led to overconfidence.
-This burst of activity, sales, and success has meant an increase in headcount, technology adoption, and other upgrades … Sadly, one of those clients is short lived, leaving you with a lot of fixed overheads and no way to pay for them!
+This burst of activity, sales, and success has meant an increase in headcount, technology adoption, and other upgrades … Sadly, one of those clients is short-lived, and leaves you with a lot of fixed overheads and no way to pay for them!